danieldavidson/SecureCodingDojo-Wiki/Running-the-training-portal.md

 #### Configuring the training portal settings

-Change the directory to the training portal dir and copy the config.js sample, the challengeSecrets.json and the localUsers.json sample as the user scd.
+Change the directory to the training portal dir and copy the config.json sample and the localUsers.json sample as the user scd.

 ~~~~
 cd /opt/scd/SecureCodingDojo/trainingportal/
-sudo -u scd cp config.js.sample config.js
-sudo -u scd cp challengeSecrets.json.sample challengeSecrets.json
+sudo -u scd cp config.json.sample config.json
 sudo -u scd cp localUsers.json.sample localUsers.json
 ~~~~

+NOTE:
+> THIS IS OPTIONAL - You only need to configure encrypted settings if you plan to integrate with Slack, Google or plan to use a MYSQL DB.

 Edit the `encryptConfigs.js` script with vi as the scd user.